-During the fiscal year ended March 31, 2018, approximately 90% of the Corporation's sales (81% last year) were made outside Canada, including 62% in the U.S. (58% last year).
+During the fiscal year ended March 31, 2019, approximately 92% of the Corporation's sales (90% last year) were made outside Canada, including 54% in the U.S. (62% last year).
 The majority of sales are in U.S. currency.
 In an effort to mitigate the foreign currency fluctuation exposures, the Corporation has put in place a foreign currency hedging policy.

-As at March 31, 2018, the Corporation had forward foreign exchange contracts totalling US\$110.1 million at a weighted-average rate of 1.3046 Canadian dollar over U.S. dollar ("CAD/USD") (US\$152.4 million at a weighted-average rate of 1.3178 CAD/USD as at March 31, 2017) with the majority maturing over the next two fiscal years.
+As at March 31, 2019, the Corporation had forward foreign exchange contracts outstanding for a notional amount of \$228.4 million denominated in USD, EUR and GBP.
+This amount includes mainly contracts with nominal value of US\$146.9 million at a weighted-average rate of 1.3060 Canadian dollar over U.S. dollar ("CAD/USD") (US\$110.1 million at a weighted-average rate of 1.3046 CAD/USD as at March 31, 2018).
+These contracts mature at various dates between April 2019 and March 2023, with the majority maturing this fiscal year and the next.